The national dish of Costa Rica, a savory breakfast dish consisting of black beans and rice, topped with fried eggs.

 - 1 tablespoon vegetable oil

-- 2 cans black beans (the water in the cans will be used as well)
+- 2 cans of black beans the water in the cans will be used as well

 - 2 tablespoons chopped coriander

 - ¼ teaspoon ground black pepper